Outer Coast GRP

 The Olympic Coast National Marine Sanctuary and Olympic National Park comprise much of the area, and indicate the importance of conservation for natural beauty and the diverse animal populations along the Outer Coast.
 Also included are 870 islands, rocks, and reefs which comprise the Flattery Rocks, Quillayute Needles, and Copalis National Wildlife Refuges managed by the U.S. Fish & Wildlife Service.
 In addition, the Makah Tribe, Quileute Tribe, Hoh Tribe, and Quinault Indian Nation each own land along the outer coast.
 Refer to Section 6 for detailed resource information.

 Most of the outer coast is comprised of mixed sand and gravel beaches interrupted by rocky headlands.
 Small rocky islands lie offshore.
 Marsh areas and exposed tidal flats exist at the mouths of small creeks and rivers such as the Queets and Quillayute.
 In general, the northern part of the outer coast consists of rocky shores, inlets and coarse beaches; further south, it consists of sandy beaches and tidal flats.
-The outer coast includes the following shoreline habitats:
+The outer coast includes the following shoreline habitats (NOAA 1984):

 - Exposed rocky shores and seawalls